WAG 02-04-03

 - If there's no legal guardian and an applicant is unable to sign the application for physical or mental reasons, death, or age, a responsible person may represent them and sign.

-- For clients under age 18 who reside in a DHS - OMH/DDD facility, parents or legal guardians must sign the application.
+- For customers under age 18 who reside in a DHS - OMH/DDD facility, parents or legal guardians must sign the application.
 The application can be signed by an interested person if there is no parent or legal guardian.
 To conclude that there are no parents:

 - the parents' identity must be unknown; or